wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 ## Install Dependencies

-Now that the setup is completely finished, install all of the project dependencies using `npm`, the Node package manager:
+Now that the setup is completely finished, install all of the project dependencies using `npm`, the Node.js package manager:

 ```
 $ npm install